richelbilderbeek/meesterproef_joshua/README.md

  * Max 15 mins per workday to answer emails, will answer within 1 day if emailed before 15:00

-## Being supervised

- * Put all notes on this GitHub

 ## Guidelines for manuscript

 Set to the level of a bachelor student.